david-dick/firefox-marionette/README.md

 ## is\_displayed

 accepts an [element](https://metacpan.org/pod/Firefox::Marionette::Element) as the first parameter.
-This method returns true or false depending on if the element is displayed.
+This method returns true or false depending on if the element [is displayed](https://firefox-source-docs.mozilla.org/testing/marionette/internals/interaction.html#interaction.isElementDisplayed).

 ## is\_enabled

 accepts an [element](https://metacpan.org/pod/Firefox::Marionette::Element) as the first parameter.
-This method returns true or false depending on if the element is enabled.
+This method returns true or false depending on if the element [is enabled](https://w3c.github.io/webdriver/#is-element-enabled).

 ## is\_selected

 accepts an [element](https://metacpan.org/pod/Firefox::Marionette::Element) as the first parameter.
-This method returns true or false depending on if the element is selected.
+This method returns true or false depending on if the element [is selected](https://w3c.github.io/webdriver/#dfn-is-element-selected).
+Note that this method only makes sense for [checkbox](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/checkbox) or [radio](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/radio) inputs or [option](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/option) elements in a [select](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/select) dropdown.

 ## json